-- Take antacids at least 2 hours before or after you take this medicine.
+- Take antacids or supplements containing aluminum, calcium, iron, magnesium, or zinc at least 2 hours before or after you take this medicine.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease (including hepatitis B), or bone problems (including osteoporosis).
+- Tell your doctor if you are pregnant or planning to become pregnant, or if you have kidney disease, liver disease (including hepatitis B), or bone problems (including osteoporosis).

 - Do not breastfeed.
 You can spread HIV or AIDS to your baby through your breast milk.

 - This medicine may cause the following problems:

 - Worsening of hepatitis B infection